philipwalton/blog/_drafts/how-to-test-private-javascript-functions.markdown

 }())
 {% endhighlightjs %}

-The immediately invoked function expression returns an object that exposes the `bar` function globally, but the `foo` function remains inaccessible to any code not inside the immediately invoked function's scope.
+The immediately invoked function expression returns an object that exposes the `bar` function globally, but the `foo` function remains inaccessible to any code not appearing inside the immediately invoked function.

-In other words, writing a unit test for `bar` is easy, but writing a unit test for `foo` is impossible.
+In other words, given the above code, writing a unit test for `bar` is easy, but writing a unit test for `foo` is impossible.
 So what can you do?
 How can you test `foo`?

 If you search Stack Overflow for an answer to this question, you'll basically find the following two answers repeated over and over again:

 1. Don't test private functions (since they're implementation details)
 2. If you must test them, make them public

-While these answers may be valid and good advice in some situations, they certainly didn't sit well with me, nor do I think they're true for most situations.
-Based on my own experience writing JavaScript, I've encountered numerous instances where I wanted to keep a function hidden from the public API but still want it tested.
+While these answers may apply to some contexts, they certainly don't make sense for every project.
+From my personal experience writing JavaScript, I've encountered many situations where I wanted to keep a function hidden from the public API but still want it tested.

-I believe any real solution to this problem shouldn't require developers to compromise their coding patterns or API designs.
+I believe any real solution to this problem shouldn't require developers to compromise their design patterns for the sake of testing, nor should it require lesser test coverage just to produce a nicer API.
+We should be able to have it both ways.

-Here is the solution I use today.
+Below is the solution I use to address these issues.

 ## My Solution